-The Center for Environmental Biology (CEB) in the School of Biological Sciences was established in March 2010 to facilitate research, education, and outreach in biological science to help develop innovative new solutions to environmental problems.
-We are applying science to conserve the wonderful biodiversity in our own backyard.
+The Center for Environmental Biology (CEB) facilitates research, education, and outreach in conservation and restoration science to help develop innovative new solutions to environmental problems.
+We use science to conserve and maintain biodiversity.

 The Center provides (1) a forum for information exchange within the campus community, (2) a recognized core of expertise visible through conferences, workshops, websites, and publications, (3) coordinated research facilities and infrastructure that serves a community of researchers, educators, and decision makers, and (4) linkages between UCI and external agencies and organizations that have an immediate need for research and students trained in environmental biology.

-To link academic research with ecosystem management and stewardship of natural resources, and to educate the next generation of environmental biologists and stewards.
+To link academic research with the conservation, restoration, and stewardship of natural systems, and to educate the next generation of environmental biologists and stewards.

-Biological resources are a critical component of environmental sustainability.
-Land, aquatic, and marine ecosystems provide many essential functions that sustain air, water, climate, food, and social systems.
-It is increasingly challenging to manage these resources in response to multiple stresses and environmental disturbances such as climate change, pollution, land use change, and exotic species invasions.
-New advances in biological research are providing methods to better understand how organisms and ecosystems influence the environment and how they respond to environmental change.
-Working in partnership with ecosystem and resource managers, UC Irvine faculty are collaborating to conduct solutions-oriented research in environmental biology, and train the next generation of stewards of biological resources.
+Natural ecosystems provide many essential functions that sustain air, water, climate, food, and social systems.
+These precious resources are experiencing multiple stresses and environmental disturbances such as climate change, pollution, land use change, and non-native species invasions.
+New advances in conservation and restoration science are providing methods to better understand how organisms and ecosystems influence the environment and how they respond to environmental change.
+Working in partnership with local community members, conservation organizations, and resource managers, UC Irvine students, staff, and faculty are collaborating to conduct solutions-oriented research in environmental biology, and to train the next generation of environmental stewards.

 The mission and vision of CEB aligns perfectly with the third pillar of the UCI strategic plan: Great Partners.
 CEB conducts collaborative research with multiple community groups, and provides immersive research experiences to community members, including K-12 students.